LGBTQ history in Thailand: LGBT and the Military

 In Thailand, all 21-year-old Thai men must partake in a lottery to determine whether they will become military conscripts, unless they have attended at least three years of reserved military training during high school or are considered unfit to serve.
 Men reporting for the military draft are classified into 4 groups according to their physical condition.
 The first is person with normal physique, the second is person whose physique is unlike persons in the previous category, the third is person with an illness which cannot be cured within 30 days, and the fourth is person whose illness is incompatible with military.

 Transgender women are usually placed in the second category and treated significantly differently, as women are exempt from the military draft.
 Transgender women are automatically rejected and given an exemption document known as “Sor Dor 43” stamped with the wording “permanent mental disorder”.
 This makes it difficult for transgender women to apply for jobs in government, state enterprises or any companies which require proof of military service.

 Due to high pressure from the LGBT community, in March 2006, the military agreed to change the wording but refused to revise any already given Sor Dor 43.

 On 11 April 2012, new regulations were issued under the 1954 Military Service Act to use the term “gender identity disorder” in military service exemption.
 Following this, transgender persons can request a new Sor Dor 43 with the new wording.

 Gender in legal documents

 As of 2007 when the Thai legislature passed the Persons' Name Act, changing one's name is legal in Thailand.
 However, requests are left up to the discretion of individual administrators.

 Changing one's gender marker on legal documents is not legal in Thailand.
 This leaves trans people vulnerable to humiliation, social stigma and discrimination in healthcare, education, the job market, and more.
 Thailand's 2015 Gender Equality Act prohibits gender expression-based discrimination, but has had very spotty implementation.

-On 9 August 2012, Sirinlada Khodpad along with Dr. Taejing Siripanich, committee of National Human Rights Commission of Thailand, and her parents arrived at district office to file a request on changing title, which marked the first legal title change in Thailand, but only for an intersex person.
+On 9 August 2012, Sirilada Khotphat along with Dr. Taejing Siripanich, committee of National Human Rights Commission of Thailand, and her parents arrived at district office to file a request on changing title, which marked the first legal title change in Thailand, but only for an intersex person.